Home » Recipes » Rosemary salt recipe

 homemade flavoured salt

 Pay attention to salt selection.
 Many salts contain added iodine or fluorine that make noticeable changes in the smell of salt, which matters when you make something as delicate as rosemary salt.
-So try to buy pure sea salt in the shop without any additional additives.

 make herbal salt